Calcium Goes Way Beyond the Bones

 So here’s the case.
 Have you ever wondered why people with high blood pressure take a calcium channel blocker?
-Because it blocks the calcium from going inside the cell.
+It is because it blocks the calcium from going inside the cell.

 When calcium is not mobilized in other parts of your body, it gets stuck inside your cell.
 It may result to the hardening of your arteries or even hypertension.

-The condition also lowers your insulin sensitivity, so you will likely get diabetes.
+The condition also lowers your Fat Storing Hormone sensitivity, so you will likely get diabetes.

-Even your painful joint area inflammation – your arthritis, bursitis, even your kidney and gall stones.
-These are all problems can also be associated with too much calcium in your cells.
+Even your painful joint area inflammation – your arthritis, bursitis, even your kidney and gallstones.
+All of these problems can also be associated with too much calcium in your cells.

 Vitamins that prevent calcium cell buildup

 Calcium can only move through a transport system.
-These vehicles are the vitamins and things needed to help mobilized the calcium in your body.
+These vehicles are the vitamins and things needed to help mobilize the calcium in your body.